Robert Barton, Owner

 Ellen Bufalini, Instructor

 As you think, so you become" (The Yoga Sutras of Patanjali 1:28)

-She has studied in intensive workshops with Max Storm, Donna Fahri, Angela Farmer & Panditji Tigunait.
+She has studied in intensive workshops with Kamini Desai, Max Storm, Donna Fahri, Angela Farmer & Panditji Tigunait.

-Ellen wants her students to build strength, endurance, and flexibility by pairing breath with movement.
+Ellen wants her students to build strength, endurance, and flexibility by incorporating movement with breath.

 She is hoping to share her teachings with you--come join her.